|Back to Main Print This Page Email to a Friend|

 - Preventing entry of sperm into the uterus by keeping the cervical mucus thick and sticky.

-When a woman stops taking the pill, she usually regains fertility within 3 - 6 months.
+When a woman stops taking the pill, she usually regains fertility within 1 to 6 months.

 Dosing and Pill Packs